kdevb0x/lang/README.md

 ### Unscheduled/When needed

-- [ ] import packages
 - [ ] heap variables
 - [ ] interfaces/polymorphism
 - [ ] "l test -compile" (run tests by compiling a binary, not running in a VM)
 - [ ] "l test -static" (static analysis tests)
+- [ ] "l test -fuzz [-compile] [funcname]" (run tests with random arguments that meet preconditions and ensure no assertion failures)
 - [ ] Improve assertion support
 	- [x] make assert work with compiled code, not just interpreted
-	- [ ] include line number/location in assert error message
+	- [ ] include line number/location in assert error message (post 0.3.0)
-	- [ ] include way to change behaviour of assertions at build time (ignore/warn/die)
+	- [ ] include way to change behaviour of assertions at build time (ignore/warn/die) (post 0.3.0)
 - [ ] Refactor the bootstrap compiler to be good code?
 (Or just live with it until 0.3.0?)
 - [ ] Type-based function overloading